 North Yorkshire County Record Office (external website)

-We hold records of marriages held in Church of England churches in the parish registers.
-Top of page
+We hold records of baptisms, marriages, and burials held in Church of England churches in the parish registers.

 The following is a leaflet about tracing the history of your house.